ibm-cloud-docs/database-tools/how-do-i-backup-mysql-linux.md

 `cp –Rp /var/lib/mysql/*.* /backup`

-The –R switch for the cp command means recursive, which you want to use because each database is in a separate directory.
+The –R switch for the _cp_ command means recursive, which you want to use because each database is in a separate directory.
 The –p switch is for permissions, which maintains the permissions of what is copied.

 Generally, you shut down the mysqld service before you use the preceding method.
 If a database is copied while it is being used, the backup corrupts and is rendered worthless.
-If you are certain none of the databases are not being used at the time, you can use the preceding command.
+If you are certain none of the databases are in use, you can use the preceding command.

 ## The mysqldump command
 {: #sbt-mysqldump}